makrai/notes/bostan18-text-emo-corpora.md

 # 4 Experiments 9

-1. within-corpus emotion classification (training on one corpus and testing on
+1. within-corpus emotion classification
-   * cross-validation5
+   * cross-validation
 2. pairwise-corpus evaluation: training on the entire (not just train) data of one corpus and evaluating on all (not just test) the data of an other one,